OFS/ofs.github.io/docs/hw/common/user_guides/afu_dev/ug_dev_afu_ofs_agx7_pcie_attach/ug_dev_afu_ofs_agx7_pcie_attach.md

 **Intel Quartus Prime Pro Version 23.4** is verified to work with the latest OFS release ofs-2024.1-1.
 However, you have the option to port and verify the release on newer versions of Intel Quartus Prime Pro software.

-Use RedHatEnterprise Linux® (RHEL) 8.6 for compatibility with your development flow and also testing your FIM design in your platform.
+Use RedHat® Enterprise Linux® (RHEL) 8.6 for compatibility with your development flow and also testing your FIM design in your platform.

 Prior to installing Quartus: